Leveraging Unlabeled Data from Unknown Sources via Dual-Path Guidance for Deepfake Face Detection: Related Work

 \section{Related Work}

-Our work focuses on leveraging unlabeled data in face forgery detection to bridge the domain gap between source and target domains, preserving prior knowledge while enhancing robustness to various forgery types.
-We review related works on generalizable deepfake image detection and domain adaptation, highlight their limitations and elaborate on our contributions.
+Our work focuses on leveraging unlabeled data from unknown generators in face forgery detection to bridge the domain gap between source and target domains.
+We review related works on generalizable deepfake detection and traditional domain adaptation, highlight their limitations, and elaborate on our contributions.